 - Heat the oil and add the mustard seeds to it.
 Once they splutter, add the curry leaves.
 Pour it over the koottu curry.

-- Dry roast the 2 tbsp grated coconut till nice and brown.
+- Dry roast the 2 tablespoon grated coconut till nice and brown.
 Add this on top of the curry as well and mix it in just before serving.